jlucktay/codecraft-tdd-warehouse/README.md

 - sell a single CD to a customer and take payment ✅
 - attempt to sell a CD that doesn't exist ✅

-- create a definition of a CD inside our warehouse
-  - includes GUID, price, title, artist, label, stock level
-  - reviews field/sub-type
-    - average score, optional body text
-- batch receipt of CD stock from record label into warehouse
+- batch receipt of CD stock from record label into warehouse ✅

-- look up a CD by its title
+- look up a CD by its title 🚧

 - look up a CD by its artist
 - look up a CD by both title and artist
 - sell multiple copies of the same CD to a customer and take payment
 - sell multiple different CDs to a customer and take payment
 - sell a CD to a customer, take payment, and their review score
 - sell a CD to a customer, take payment, their review score, and review text

+- create a definition of a CD inside our warehouse
+  - includes GUID, price, title, artist, label, stock level
+  - reviews field/sub-type
+    - average score, optional body text